Congress of Panama: Results

 The grandly titled "Treaty of Union, League, and Perpetual Confederation" that emerged from the congress was ultimately ratified only by Gran Colombia, and Bolívar's dream soon foundered irretrievably with civil war in that nation, the disintegration of Central America, and the emergence of nationalism.
 The Congress of Panama also had political ramifications in the United States.
 President John Quincy Adams and Secretary of State Henry Clay wanted the US to attend the congress, to which they had only been invited due to pressure on Bolívar.
-Since Hispanic America had mostly outlawed slavery, politicians from the Southern United States held up the mission by not approving funds or confirming the delegates.
-Despite their eventual departure, one of the two US delegates, Richard Clough Anderson Jr., died en route to Panama; and the other, John Sergeant, arrived only after the Congress had concluded its discussions.
+Since US. political designs on the islands of Cuba and Puerto Rico and Hispanic America had mostly outlawed slavery, politicians from the Southern United States held up the mission by not approving funds or confirming the delegates.
+Despite their eventual departure, one of the two US delegates, Richard C. Anderson Jr., died en route to Panama; and the other, John Sergeant, arrived only after the Congress had concluded its discussions.

-The United Kingdom managed to acquire many favorable trade deals with Latin American countries at the Congress.
+The United Kingdom managed to acquire many favorable trade deals with Hispanic American countries at the Congress.